 Mark Fitch – Hatch Brenner LLP Mark Fitch at Hatch Brenner LLP 'has a pragmatic and empathetic style as a mediator, putting the parties at ease while trying to move them towards settlement.
 He is also calm, when faced with difficult situations'.
 Fitch is regularly appointed to mediate contested probate, property, commercial law and employment-related claims.

 John Gosling (Independent)John Gosling (Independent) is 'extremely measured, immediately puts the clients at ease, is very sharp, and focuses on the key issues to resolve straight away'.
 Since leaving Addleshaw Goddard in 2017, where he was a partner for over 25 years, commercial dispute resolution specialist Gosling has received a range of mediation appointments from law firms in London, Manchester, Bristol, Leeds and Liverpool (among others).

 ASK Mediation Limited

-Peter McCormick OBE – McCormicksMcCormicks senior partner Peter McCormick OBE is nationally praised for his sport-related mediation work.
-In addition to his role as chairman of the Premier League’s legal advisory group, McCormick is a member of a panel of legal specialists for Sport Resolutions (UK), which provides mediation and arbitration facilities for parties involved in sport-related disputes, while in late 2020 he stepped in as interim chairman of the Football Association.
+Peter McCormick OBE – McCormicks McCormicks' senior partner Peter McCormick OBE has 'an outstanding reputation'.
+Appointed chairman of the Premier League in January 2022, McCormick is widely recognised for his sports-related mediation expertise; and is a member of a panel of legal specialists at Sport Resolutions (UK), which provides mediation and arbitration facilities for parties involved in sporting disputes.